src-d/blog/content/post/review-building-static-analysis-tools.md

 introducing language-specific analysis tools to the build profiles and publishing dashboards with the results.

-Despite the challenges in adopting such solutions one can also see companies such as [https://scan.coverity.com](https://scan.coverity.com) — a closed-sourced static analysis solution for Java, C/C++, C#, JavaScript, Ruby and Python [founded in 2006](https://scan.coverity.com/about) jointly with U.S. Department of Homeland Security, being gradually adopted by some OSS projects.
+Despite the challenges in adopting such solutions one can also see companies such as [Synopsys "Coverity Scan"](https://scan.coverity.com) — a closed-sourced static analysis solution for Java, C/C++, C#, JavaScript, Ruby and Python [founded in 2006](https://scan.coverity.com/about) jointly with U.S. Department of Homeland Security, being gradually adopted by some OSS projects.

-Companies building rule-based analysis platforms like [https://lgtm.com](https://lgtm.com) - an offspring of University of Oxford-based [https://semmle.com](https://semmle.com/) founded in 2007, are following this adoption path.
+Companies building rule-based analysis platforms like [lgtm.com](https://lgtm.com) - an offspring of University of Oxford-based [Semmle](https://semmle.com/) founded in 2007, are following this adoption path.
 Their success, in my opinion, can be attributed to the fact that both support “hard” native languages like [C++](https://lgtm.com/blog/how_lgtm_builds_cplusplus).